 Things that didn’t bother you before, now do.
 Daily routines have become just that… routine.
-As travel restrictions ease, it’s time to start dreaming and planning a vacation with your better half.
-What better way to create happy positive memories than by heading out on a road trip via a summer romantic getaway.
+As travel kicks back into high gear, it’s time to start dreaming and planning a vacation with your better half.
+What better way to create happy memories than by heading out on a road trip via a summer romantic getaway.

 On one side, you have the massive looming mountains of the Sierra Nevada.
 Look the other way and you’ll see miles and miles of sagebrush desert.
 No matter which end you start, the natural attractions, obscure activities, and down-home towns are the perfect road trip away from it all.
 The landscape is dotted with sights like Mono Lake, the ghost town of Bodie, and even open-air hot springs like Keough Hot Springs.
 For adventurist couples, the Eastern Sierra provides a way to re-charge those batteries.